-In recognition of the potentially significant social, environmental, climate and social risks associated with future closure of our operations, we are committed to integrating closure into our planning, decision-making and activities through entire life cycle of our operated assets.
+In recognition of the potentially significant social and environmental risks associated with future closure of our operations, we are committed to integrating closure into our planning, decision-making and activities through the entire life cycle of our operated assets.

 - comply with our obligations, legal requirements and BHP’s mandatory minimum performance requirements for closure

 - achieve safe and stable outcomes

 - manage risks (both threats and opportunities) effectively

 - meet approved target environmental outcomes by following the Our Requirements for Environment and Climate Change standard